Otto Braun: Life and character

 Braun was born in Königsberg (now Kaliningrad, Russia), the capital and largest city of East Prussia.
 His father was originally a self-employed master shoemaker who ended his working life as a railroad lineman, a position then considered considerably lower socially.
 After a short period of schooling, Otto completed an apprenticeship as a lithographer.

 Little information survives about his wife Emilie, née Podzius, who was one year older than Braun.
 He met her in the 1890s at a party function where he spoke, and they were married on 3 April 1894.
 During Braun's time as Minister President, Emilie never appeared in public.
 After she became terminally ill in 1927, the couple's life was largely confined to the house.
 According to eyewitness accounts, Braun cared for his wife devotedly; his flight to Switzerland in 1933 appears to have been primarily out of concern for her.
 Their only child, Erich, died of diphtheria in 1915 at the age of 21 as a volunteer in World War I. It was a loss that affected Braun deeply.

-He was an impressive figure: almost 1.9 meters tall (6 ft.
+He was almost 1.9 meters tall (6 ft.
 2 in.), broadly built, strong-willed, with a marked organizational talent and an ability to lead even complex groups.
 He thought and acted in a matter-of-fact, sober manner but lacked both rhetorical skill and the ability to excite his listeners with a rousing speech.
 His political pragmatism was always guided by a deep humanist conviction of people's right to freedom and political equality.